sakhnik/arduin-o-punch/doc/assembly.md

 * The other signal pin to the positive terminal of the buzzer
 * The negative terminal of the buzzer connected to the negative rail

-Wiring scheme:
+## Wiring scheme

 * Clock DS3231: SDA, SCL → A4, A5
 * NFC reader RC522: SS, SCK, MOSI, MISO → 10, 13, 11, 12
 * Led and buzzer: 4, 5
 * All GND to the ground rail of the perfboard with black wires
 * All VCC 3.3v to the power rail of the perfboard with red wires
-* Power source GND → ground rail, 3.3v → power rail
+* Power source: GND → ground rail, 3.3v → power rail

 <img src="images/wiring.jpg" width="512"/>

 The switch the station off, disconnect a wire from the power source.

-Test procedure:
+## Test procedure

 * Synchronize the clock
 * Configure station id, encryption key